 We need the frequency of our vocal folds to match (or compliment) the music.

 Singing In and Out of Tune

-When you are out of tune, you are going to be either flat or sharp.
-This refers to which side of the musical pitch you are on – too low or too high.
+When you are out of tune, you will be either flat or sharp.
+This refers to which side of the musical pitch you are on - too low or too high when singing musical notes.

-“Sharp” refers to being above the desired note; you are singing a little too high.
+"Sharp pitch" refers to being above the desired target note; you are singing a little too high.

-When you are singing “flat,” it means you are a little below the note.
+When you are singing a "flat pitch," it means you are a little below the target note.

-You can further break this down into “cents.”
-For tuning accuracy, a half-step on a piano (a note and its closest neighbor) is divided into 100 cents.
+You can further break this down into "cents."
+For tuning accuracy, a half-step on a piano (a note and its closest neighbour) is divided into 100 cents.
 These are very tiny increments.